Denperidge-Redpencil/denperidge-redpencil.github.io/source/_drafts/w3schools-accessibility.md

 <h2 class="sr-only">Headlines</h2>
 ```

+*Note: a hidden heading could be redundant if a `<title>` element contains the same content/fulfills the same purpose*

 ## Focus
 Do *not* remove or hide focus.
 > We have two options.
 Leave it or customize it.
 Removing it is not an option.